openwdl/wdl/SPEC.md

 workflow
 ```

-The following keywords should also be considered as reserved - they are not used in the current version of the specification, but they will be used in a future version:
+The following keywords are not reserved, but it is recommended to avoid their usage since they were reserved keywords in previous versions of WDL:

 ```
-Directory
-hints
-requirements
+Object
+runtime
 ```

 ### Literals